 In addition to liabilities, the statement of net position and the governmental fund balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-The Authority does not have any applicable deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
+The Authority has one item that qualifies for reporting in this category, which is from unavailable revenues that is reported only in the governmental fund balance sheet.
+The governmental fund reports unavailable revenues from one source, PEG support fees, which are deferred and recognized as an inflow of resources in the period that the amounts become available.